ermongroup/cs228-notes/learning/bayesian/index.md

 p(\mathcal{D}) = \int_\theta p(\mathcal{D} \mid \theta)p(\theta)d\theta
 $$

 This might cause us trouble, since integration is usually difficult.
-For this very simple example, we might be able to compute this integral, but as you may have seen many times in this class, if $\theta$ is high dimensional that computing integrals could be quite challenging.
+For this very simple example, we might be able to compute this integral, but as you may have seen many times in this class, if $$\theta$$ is high dimensional then computing integrals could be quite challenging.

 To tackle this issue, people have observed that for some choices of prior $p(\theta)$, the posterior distribution $$p(\theta \mid \mathcal{D})$$ can be directly computed in closed form.
 Going back to our coin toss example, where we are given a sequence of $$N$$ coin tosses, $$\mathcal{D} = \{X_{1},\ldots,X_{N}\}$$ and we want to infer the probability of getting heads $$\theta$$ using Bayes rule.
 Suppose we choose the prior $$p(\theta)$$ as the Beta distribution defined by